-Suitability of sensors: Once upon a time Ultra Sound ruled; then came the reign of the accelerometer.
 Most sensors are there to model movement, and despite problems of reflection, Ultra Sound did this effectively.
-As the price of accelerometers dropped throughout the 1990s, the rules of the game were transformed: accelerometers were active, you could play with them, and exploit and exaggerate bow movement.
+As the price of accelerometers dropped throughout the 1990s, the rules of the game were transformed: Accelerometers were active; you could play with them and exploit and exaggerate bow movement.
 Most experimental interactive bows are now fitted with accelerometers in or on the frog.
-IRCAM has their clip on controller (4).
-Diana Young, with her "Hyperbow: A precision Violin Interface," has taken the MIT bow measuring pursuit to another level-but accelerometers do not measure bow movement with "precision."
-To expect so is a reductive use of their potential.
-However, Young has inserted a strain gauge into the bridge, an innovative move that must yield useful data on bow pressure (5).
+IRCAM has their clip-on controller [7].
+Diana Young, with her Hyperbow ("A Precision Violin Interface") has taken the MIT bow-measuring pursuit to another level-but accelerometers do not measure bow movement with "precision."
+To expect such is a reductive use of their potential.
+However, Young has inserted a strain gauge into the bridge, an innovative move that must yield useful data on bow pressure [8].